 Graduate School Format Requirements.
 Students must consult the Graduate School regarding the required format for the dissertation document during the term in which you plan to graduate because those guidelines may change.
-Guidelines, sample pages and templates are available at https://gradsch.osu.edu/completing-your-degree/dissertations-theses/document-preparation.
+Guidelines, sample pages and templates are available on the Graduate School's Document Preparation webpage.
 After a successful oral defense, the final version of your dissertation must be delivered (electronically) to the Graduate School by the published deadline for the term (see the Graduate School's Graduation Calendar).